AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/negotiable-quote.md

 Submitted | The seller has reviewed the quote and has sent it back to buyer.
 The seller cannot edit the quote. | View Client reviewed | The buyer has opened the quote submitted by seller and is modifying it, by changing items or adding a shipping address.
 The seller cannot edit the quote. | View
 Updated | The buyer has re-submitted the quote to seller.
 The seller can edit the quote, but the buyer cannot. | View, submit, decline, save as draft.<br/><br/>Edit the expiration date, item quantity, add/remove product items, enter a proposed price, add shipping method and shipping price, add comments.
-Ordered | The buyer has purchased the quote, and Magento converts the quote to an order.
+Ordered | The buyer has purchased the quote, and Adobe Commerce converts the quote to an order.
 Neither the seller nor the buyer can edit the quote. | View
 Closed | The buyer has cancelled the quote and thus stopped the negotiation process.
 Neither the seller nor the buyer can edit the quote. <br/><br/>The buyer clicks the **Close** button from the Quote details page.
 (Not available using Web API) | View
 Declined | The seller has declined the quote.
 All custom pricing (if any) is removed from the quote.
 In admin panel, the quote is locked for editing. | View
 Expired | The quote is on the buyer's side, and the quote's expiration date has passed. | View

-The following table maps the internal Magento system state to the statuses displayed on the Storefront and Admin.
+The following table maps the internal Commerce system state to the statuses displayed on the Storefront and Admin.

 System state | Buyer status | Seller status
 --- | --- | ---